Bjacks0321/Cybersecurity-/PROJECT 1-Conduct a Security Audit/README.md

   ## 📂 Files in This Repository
 - `Assignments` – My completed internal audit checklist
-- `Supporting Documents` - Folder containing scenario materials and raw notes
+- `Supporting Documents` - Folder containing scenario materials and any raw notes